 Contract Patrol Services consists of ten townships, two villages, and three cities that provide primary police services under a full cost recovery operation with county government.
+The Oakland County Sheriff's Office ranks as the third largest police agency iun the state.
 Each community, in collaboration with the Sheriff's Office, customizes their police services and has a substation located within their community, as well as locally based OCSO Command Officers.
 These Command Officers provide daily managerial oversight for law enforcement operations.
 The 15 contracts vary in size from four to 75 Deputies with civilian support staff.
 All communities have full access to a variety of support services provided by the Sheriff's Office.
 Some examples include general uniform patrol, traffic enforcement, investigative follow-ups, school liaison officers, and community crime prevention.